DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

 | `SampleRate` | Double          | no       | Sample rate, between `0` (no sample) and `1` (all datapoints are dropped), to apply to this particular metric.
 See the [Sample Rate section](#sample-rates) to learn more. |
 | `Tags`       | List of Strings | no       | List of Tags to apply to this particular metric.
 See the [Metrics Tagging](#metrics-tagging) section to learn more.                                                        |

-Note: Count type metrics can show a decimal value within Datadog since they are normalized over the flush interval to report a per-second units.
+Note: COUNT type metrics can show a decimal value within Datadog since they are normalized over the flush interval to report a per-second units.

-Find below short code snippets depending of your language that you can run to emit a COUNT metric type-stored as RATE metric type-into Datadog.
+Find below short code snippets depending on your language that you can run to emit a COUNT metric type-stored as RATE metric type-into Datadog.
 Learn more about the [COUNT type in the metric types documentation][2].

 {{< tabs >}}
 {{% tab "Python" %}}